 When asked enter the domain name or subdomain of the instance.
 When asked to use Docker choose No. Most of the other values are already pre-filled with the correct settings.
 Edit them if required for your setup.

 To setup Mastodon with Object Storage choose Amazon S3 as service provider and enter the following information for the account.
-A valid API-Token is required for the configuration with Object Storage.
+Valid API Key are required for the configuration with Object Storage.

 When asked, enter the details as following: